-Development Plan designations can be subject to change over time.
+Local Plan 2018 designations are subject to periodic amendment.
 Please refer to the Local Plan pages of SCDC's website for up to date information.

 Credits and copyright information

 All photographs and drawings are copyright South Cambridgeshire District Council 2019, and and have been produced for the purposes of this document by DK-CM Limited and the village workshop participants.